OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 </p>**

 **<p style="text-align: center;">
-Install Jessie Debian - Domain (<a href="../images/new-debian-jessie18-domain.png">see full-size image</a>)
+Install Debian Jessie - Domain (<a href="../images/new-debian-jessie18-domain.png">see full-size image</a>)
 </p>**

 Press ***Enter*** to continue.

 Specify the root password.
 Make sure to record somewhere because if lost the VM may need to be recreated to gain root permissions.
+If creating an appliance, pick a password that can be shared with others.

 **<p style="text-align: center;">
 ![new-debian-jessie19-root](images/new-debian-jessie19-root.png)
 </p>**

 **<p style="text-align: center;">
-Install Jessie Debian - Root Password (<a href="../images/new-debian-jessie19-root.png">see full-size image</a>)
+Install Debian Jessie - Root Password (<a href="../images/new-debian-jessie19-root.png">see full-size image</a>)
 </p>**

 Press ***Enter*** to continue.
 A second entry screen will ask for confirmation of the password.